The Difference Between Class 4 and Class 5 Softswitch

 Class 4 Softswitch

-Class 4 Softswitch is mainly used for routing IP-IP calls to long distance international locations using an IP network.
-For example, if an end-user wants to initiate a call from Singapore to a Japanese PSTN number, Class 4 Switch will route the call to a Japanese PSTN number only when a wholesale VoIP service provider receives the transfer order from a Class 5 Switch.
+Class 4 Softswitch is mainly used for routing IP-IP calls to long-distance international locations using an IP network.
+Now, in our previous example where an end-user wants to initiate a call from Singapore to a Japanese PSTN number, Class 4 Switch will route the call to a Japanese PSTN number only when a wholesale VoIP service provider receives the transfer order from a Class 5 Switch.

 In addition, Class 4 Softswitch, which has fewer features than Class 5, enables cost-efficient scaling of voice services while offering a reliable presence between interexchange carriers.